 We believe in educating the children about equality and are part of the Educate and Celebrate programme, promoting positive relationships and fairness for all.

-As part of our creative curriculum, our Year 2, 3, 4, 5 and 6 children participate in outdoor learning on a regular basis.
-This involves them taking part in outdoor learning opportunities one day a week with a local organisation, ‘Real Adventure Through Sport’.
-These experiences develop a range of personal and social skills, confidence, resilience and independence, as well as covering the Key Stage 1 and 2 National Curriculum.
-Taking place off site, at a range of settings around the North East, the children experience exciting, hands on learning at locations such as Crimdon Beach, High Force and Hamsterley Forest.
+As part of our creative curriculum, our Year 2, 3, 4, 5 and 6 children participate in outdoor learning several times a year.
+This involves them taking part in outdoor learning opportunities with a local organisation, Exploring Etc. These experiences develop a range of personal and social skills, confidence, resilience and independence, as well as covering the Key Stage 1 and 2 National Curriculum.
+Taking place both on and off site, at a range of settings around the North East, the children experience exciting, hands on learning at locations such as Crimdon Beach, High Force and Hamsterley Forest.

 Schools have been asked to explain how they promote British Values.
 Find out about our approach to British Values at our school.